conradakunga/Blog/_posts/2024-04-05-dogs-will-always-bark-part-i-you-make-i-check.md

 In this scenario, whether there is one trade one hundred, approval can be done in exactly two button clicks.

-At this point the carefully prepared process of maker and checker has gone out the window.
+At this point, the carefully prepared process of maker and checker has gone out the window.

-What is in fact happening is the following:
+What is, in fact, happening is the following:

 ![Reality](../images/2024/04/Reality.png)

-This is just human nature at work - people will always optimize for the least effort, and will over-estimate their ability to spot problems.
+This is just human nature at work - people will always optimize for the least effort and will overestimate their ability to spot problems.
 Especially if skimming through potential issues.

 I am reminded of an infamous "[typing error](https://www.reuters.com/article/idUSL81042555/)" that affected Kenya's budget some years back:

 ![Budget](../images/2024/04/Budget.png)

-This means all the clerks, line managers, senior managers going all the way to the top failed to flag this error because "the speech kinda looks OK to me!"
+This means all the clerks, line managers, and senior managers going all the way to the top failed to flag this error because "the speech kinda looks OK to me!"

 Other than (tactfully) refusing to implement these features, is there a way to incentivize the right behaviour in scenarios such as these?
 And is there even a guarantee that if you forced users to open the forms and read the trade details that they would, in fact, read them from the original email or order?